ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 - Have an overview about class constructors.
 - Have an overview about the main concepts of OOP.

-## Recap & Homework check
+## Recap & Assignment check

-Let's look into the homework from lesson 6
+Let's look into the assignment from lesson 6

 [Google Slides](https://docs.google.com/presentation/d/1M_Eeyv9fA4oJda54TCXdyhBqFoclJgqYenxT7GqkXwo/embed)